Outreach-Organization/learn_ioat/README.md

 ### IoT Board Tutorial

 Learn how to connect sensors (e.g., soil moisture) and actuators (e.g., water pump) using an Arduino device.
 Follow the provided tutorial to understand the hardware setup.
+Coming soon...

 ### MQTT Protocol

 Explore the MQTT protocol, a widely used data protocol for IoT.
 Understand its use and implementation in establishing communication between devices.
+Coming soon...

 ### Realtime Data Visualization